 - Optimize sales processes, technology, and training to maximize revenue

-Once you’ve generated the mission statement, you can develop subsequent objectives that make achieving the grand vision possible.
+Once you’ve generated the mission statement, you can develop subsequent objectives to achieve the grand vision.

 For example, these objectives may include: